bgamari/ghc-wiki-import/mailing-lists-and-irc.md

 There is also [
-ghc-tickets](http://www.haskell.org/mailman/listinfo/ghc-tickets), which receives a copy of traffic from the bug tracker, [ ghc-commits](http://www.haskell.org/mailman/listinfo/ghc-commits), which receives a copy of all commit messages, and [ ghc-builds](http://www.haskell.org/mailman/listinfo/ghc-builds), which receives reports from the automatic nightly builds.
+ghc-tickets](http://www.haskell.org/mailman/listinfo/ghc-tickets), which receives a copy of traffic from the bug tracker, and [ ghc-commits](http://www.haskell.org/mailman/listinfo/ghc-commits), which receives a copy of all commit messages.